 You sometimes see videographers turn up at a wedding with six or more lenses, including huge zooms.
 But I’m using just a couple of lenses (85mm for 95% of the day, plus a 24mm wide angle), and I am hugely familiar with this set-up.
 By using just one focal length for pretty much the entire day, I instinctively know what my image will be like before I’ve even lined up the camera.
 Master just a few lenses and your work will improve.
 You’ll speed things up, and find yourself forced to make more interesting compositional choices.

 The general public can’t seem to shake the clichéd idea from the 1990s of somebody with the huge video camera at weddings.
 There’s some fantastic technology around, from drones to Steadicams: but stop and think for a minute.
 Don’t be that guy getting in the way, doing circles around the dance floor… or the guy with the annoying buzzing helicopter, or the massive fluffy microphone that’s obviously recording everything you say.
 Try stripping it back to just your camera.
 Master how to use it properly: it could be the best decision you make.

-Although I favour a documentary approach, I still believe the results can be ‘cinematic’.
+Although I favor a documentary approach, I still believe the results can be ‘cinematic’.
 Here are some ideas to try.

 It’s also a great idea to include B-roll footage relevant to each speaker...
 It’s a fantastic way to introduce characters to the audience.

 Remember there are other opportunities for videographers to boost their earnings, while ensuring that everyone has an unforgettable day.
 Today’s powerful editing tools make it easier than ever to compile an on-the-spot video highlights package for screening to the happy couple and guests while they’re still at the reception.
 You can offer upgrades to 4K delivery or even a digital download link for family and friends to use.